cjlangan/java-class-tree-cli/README.md

 Move it to a folder in your PATH, such as `C:\Program Files\jhtree\`

+In your start menu search for "Edit Environment Variables"

+In System Variable, choose `path` and select `edit`

+Now add a `new` path: the directory where jhtree is located, such as `C:\Program Files\jhtree\`

 ### MacOS

 Download `jhtree-mac` from the releases page.